 Eugene joined the Wainger Laboratory as a research technician in 2016.
-He has a Bachelor of Science degree in Neuroscience at Johns Hopkins University, and does Image Analysis in the Wainger Laboratory.
+He has a BS degree in Neuroscience at Johns Hopkins University, and does image analysis in the Wainger Laboratory.
 He is specifically writing programs to identify and track cell bodies longitudinally, trace neurites, visualize high-dimensional electrophysiology data, and create probabilistic network maps from in vitro calcium imaging.